| Hudud

 there is no sufficient provisions according to Islam,

-Q5:The Pakistan experience shows that the law is cruel
+governing the law in the Malaysian Penal Code Q5:The Pakistan experience shows that the law is cruel

 and unjust to women especially.
 The case of Zafran Bibi